yuchenlichuck/tp/docs/DeveloperGuide.md

 ##### 3.1.1.2 Design Considerations
 Aspect: How to find certain category.

-Alternative 1 (current choice): store HashMap to map category with the key.
+Alternative 1 (previous choice): store HashMap to map category with the key.
+The map still exists which stores the needed categories.

-Alternative 2 (easy to do): linear search when searching tasks.
+Alternative 2 (current choice): linear search when searching tasks.

 #### 3.1.2 [Proposed] View month